nextflow-io/training/docs/basic_training/processes.md

     In this step you have learned:

-    1. How to use the `when` declaration to allow conditional processes.
+    1. How to use the `when` declaration to allow conditional processes

 ## Directives